vixalien/dotio2/blog/git.md

 git init
 ```

-After initializing your git repository, you should see a message like: `Initialized empty Git repository in C:/project/.git/` to confirm that a new repo has been created successfully.
+After initializing your git repository, you should see a message like: "Initialized empty Git repository in C:/project/.git/" to confirm that a new repo has been created successfully.
+Note that Git create a hidden folder called `.git` to store version and history data.

 ### Tracking files